alexpechkarev/places-autocomplete-svelte/README.md

 		input: 'my-custom-input-class border-blue-500',
 		highlight: 'bg-yellow-200 text-black', // Customize suggestion highlighting },
-    clear_input: false, // Keep the input value after selecting a suggestion.
+    clear_input: false, // Overriding the default value to keep the input value after selecting a suggestion.
 The value of the input will be the value of `formattedAddress`
 });

 </script>